aws-samples/aws-modernization-with-dynatrace/content/100_wrapup/_index.md

 visible = false
 +++

-## Thank you for following this workshop!!

-With your help, the easyTravel team has simplified operations, reduced modernization and migration risk, sped up mean time to resolution, and is ready for happy travelers ahead!
+With your help, the easyTravel team has simplified operations, reduced modernization and migration risk, sped up mean time to resolution, and is ready for happy travelers to visit easyTravel!

 ![image](/images/ez-team.png)

+## Recap

 You have now seen first-hand how Dynatrace’s AI can transform how your work through its ability cutting through the noise, continuously watching for anomalies, and serving precise answers to what is impacting your business.